ghsgingorno/demo-repo/README.md

-A follow along tutorial on youtube for git and github learning.
+A follow along tutorial on youtube for git and github learning!